Want to market your small business on social media but aren't sure how to get started?

 The versatility of your marketing capabilities on Facebook combined with powerful analytics allows you to measure results and target your audience, make it a truly outstanding tool.
 The abilities to broadcast live video or to host a Facebook user group for your community are a huge bonus.

-Keep tweets to 100 characters, to encourage followers to retweet with the addition of their own thoughts.
+- Keep tweets to 100 characters or less and encourage followers to retweet with the addition of their own thoughts.

-Keep your content current and tweet often.
+- Keep content current and tweet often.
 Twitter feeds are crowded and tend to move at lightning speed.

 Instagram is a visual playground, fueled by passionate interests, and owned by Facebook.
 Instagram users tend to be very receptive to promotions and offers, and have set the bar high for the visual appeal of posts.
 Professionally designed visuals will do best.

 Products showcase well here, and as with Twitter, hashtags are a powerful tool.
 Use two to three hashtags per post.
-Adding a location tag has been shown to increase engagement as well.
+Add a location tag to further increase engagement.

 This platform, often called “the world’s largest professional network,” allows you to reach a professional audience looking for business-oriented content.
 Known as a mecca for thought leadership, LinkedIn allows you to publish articles and create a business profile.